albertcroig/Stewart-SVG-Projection-js/extra-documentation/real-life-platform.md

 - **Proper calibration of the servos:** This aligns their pulses with the actual angles.

 ## How to Correctly Measure the Platform's Parameters
-As described in the platform options section of the [README file](/README.md) file, several parameters are essential to the platform's integrity.
+As described in the platform options section of the [README file](/README.md), several parameters are essential to the platform's integrity.
 In the software, these parameters virtually recreate the simplest version of the platform.
 However, for the real-life platform, it can be challenging to obtain accurate measurements.

 To understand the differences, refer to the following pictures showing a platform with the same dimensions both in real life and in the simulation: